 SIGNIFICANCE AND USE

-5.1 Squeeze-off is widely used to temporarily control the flow of gas in PE pipe.
-Squeeze tools vary depending on the size of the pipe and the design of the tool.
-Squeeze-off procedures vary depending on the tool design, pipe material, and environmental conditions.
+4.2 Squeeze-off is widely used to temporarily control the flow of gas in PE pipe.
+Squeeze tools vary in squeeze bar shape and size, operating method, and available stop gaps depending on the tool manufacturer and the size of the pipe the tool will be used on.
+Multiple squeeze tools are required for a range of pipe size and DR combinations.
+Squeeze-off procedures can vary depending on the tool design, pipe material, pipe size and DR, pipe operating conditions, and pipe environmental conditions.

 SCOPE

 1.1 This practice covers qualifying a combination of a squeeze tool, a polyethylene gas pipe, and a squeeze-off procedure to avoid long-term damage in polyethylene gas pipe.
 Qualifying is conducted by examining the inside and outside surfaces of pipe specimens at and near the squeeze to determine the existence of features indicative of long-term damage.
-If indicative features are absent, sustained pressure testing in accordance with Specification D2513 is conducted to confirm the viability of the squeeze-off process.
-For assistance with specimen examination, an Adjunct, ADJF17342, is available from ASTM.
+If indicative features are absent, sustained pressure testing in accordance with Test Method D1598 is conducted to confirm the viability of the squeeze-off process.

-1.2 This practice is appropriate for any combination of squeeze tool, PE gas pipe and squeeze-off procedure, and is particularly appropriate for pre-1975 Polyethylene (PE) pipe, and for pipe sizes of 8 in. or above, because of a greater possibility of long-term damage.
+1.2 This practice is appropriate for any combination of squeeze tool, PE gas pipe, and squeeze-off procedure.

-1.3 This practice is for use by squeeze-tool manufacturers, pipe manufacturers and gas utilities to qualify squeeze tools made in accordance with Specification F1563; and squeeze-off procedures in accordance with Guide F1041 with pipe manufactured in accordance with Specification D2513.
+1.3 This practice is for use by squeeze-tool manufacturers and gas utilities to qualify squeeze tools made in accordance with Test Method F1563; and squeeze-off procedures based on with Guide F1041 with pipe manufactured in accordance with Specification D2513.

 1.4 Governing codes and project specifications should be consulted.
 Nothing in this practice should be construed as recommending practices or systems at variance with governing codes and project specifications.

-1.5 Where applicable in this guide, “pipe” shall mean “pipe and tubing.”
+1.5 Where applicable in this practice, “pipe” shall mean “pipe and tubing.”

 1.6 Units—The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.